Updated: Aug 21

 The newly constructed and stylishly contemporary Edwin Hotel offers guests two places to sip cocktails.
 The bright modern Whitebird just off the lobby and the Whiskey Thief rooftop bar.
 One Saturday this fall, CaptK and I did a taste test at both establishments.
 Both had outstanding offerings, but the view from Whiskey Thief makes it my favorite.
 They offer a seasonally changing cocktail menu, 30 prestige whiskeys starting at $30 for a 2 ounce pour, 65 international whiskeys and blends, as well as 97 American whiskeys and blends.
 This is mecca for whiskey lovers in Chattanooga.

 It has been an unexpected pleasure to experience the culinary delights of this small but intriguing city.
-I have list the websites for all of the locations mentioned above.
 Check out their menus before you experience them, one delicious bite at a time.